Selling a business is a process that is mostly controlled by the business owner. But there’s one important step that isn’t.

 When I meet with heating and air business owners, it’s a question that comes up all the time.
 How long is it going to take to sell my business?
 It’s a fair question, and if roles were reversed, I would be asking too.
 The answer is…anything I would tell you would be a guess.
 To try and estimate a time frame wouldn’t be fair to anyone, because I simply don’t know.
 What makes answering this question so tough?
-It’s the dozens of factors in play including business size, location, owner involvement, accounting accuracy, lease agreements, service contracts, debt ratios, number of employees, acts of God, and a dozen other variables.
+There are dozens of factors in play including:

 Instead, I try to encourage sellers to focus on the things that can control to remove friction and influence a speedy sale.

 Even before you have an interested buyer, your broker can get your business approved to lend.
 This means that provided you have a credit-worthy buyer, the bank will have already seen your financials.
 And also they will have made the decision that yours is a good business and they would be willing to fund a buyer for it.

 Getting your books clean

 Buyers will perform their due diligence and inspect your accounting practices.
 Before that happens, work with your CPA and make sure non-business-related expenses and tax-saving strategies are in line with what a buyer is looking for.
 Be sure to loop in your business broker so that they can offer perspective with industry best practices.